Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Related Work

 Most relevant to Industrial3D is the dataset by \citet{jing2024mep}, which contributes 92.1M labelled points across 9 MEP classes from 4 commercial and residential buildings.
 Commercial and residential buildings, however, lack the dense equipment arrangements, extreme occlusion patterns, and operational complexity that characterise water treatment plants, and this dataset is 6.6$\times$ smaller than Industrial3D.

-Existing datasets share three limitations for industrial MEP understanding: (1) \textit{domain mismatch}---specialised classes such as valves, flanges, and pumps are absent or severely underrepresented; (2) \textit{insufficient scale}---point counts are too low to support modern evaluation settings such as 0.1\% sparse supervision or foundation model transfer; and (3) \textit{limited scene diversity}---coverage is restricted to one or two facility types, undermining generalisation assessment.
+Existing datasets share three limitations for industrial MEP understanding: (1) \textit{domain mismatch}---specialised classes such as valves, flanges, and pumps are absent or severely underrepresented; (2) \textit{insufficient scale}---point counts are too low to support modern evaluation settings such as 0.1\% sparse supervision or foundation model transfer; and (3) \textit{limited scene diversity}---coverage is restricted to narrow building or facility contexts, undermining within-domain generalisation assessment.

 \Cref{tab:related_work_comparison} summarises this comparison.
-Industrial3D addresses these gaps as the largest publicly available industrial MEP dataset, combining scale (612M points), fine-grained semantics (12 classes), authentic TLS acquisition, and the first cross-paradigm evaluation on industrial point clouds.
+Industrial3D addresses these gaps as the largest industrial MEP dataset prepared for public release, combining scale (612.7M points), fine-grained semantics (12 classes), authentic TLS acquisition, subsystem diversity across 20 room scenes and 7 operational facilities, and the first cross-paradigm evaluation on industrial point clouds.